 Leonardo didn’t have to justify to investors why Mona Lisa’s arms were folded as such, but we can surmise that his paintings would look a bit different if he had to justify every brushstroke to a counterpart who’s task it was to sell paintings.

-So what happens in a world where creatives are forced to rationalize their work to ‘the technicians’?
 You get an ecosystem of creatives that end up looking over the shoulder of those who everyone assumes have the most successful campaign or best company.

 This copycat mentally is defensible for both sides.
 For instance, if a successful company’s ads have minimalist styling, you must think that those folks either did a lot of homework to arrive at that decision or they got lucky.
 As a business decision-maker, why spend your own resources or roll the dice?
 You could just imitate their ads.
 For creatives, it’s rarely worth the above-and-beyond energy and the risk involved in convincing businesses to do something different because if your bet is wrong (if your creative fails to perform well), then your reputation takes a big hit in an industry where credibility and notches on belts are valued the most.
 If the ‘copycat creative’ doesn’t perform well, all the stakeholders involved can save face and point the finger of blame elsewhere.

-NYC’s subway ads are an outcome of this system of friction.
-This friction has existed since the beginning of the mass advertising era - it’s the same reason why all the alcohol and tobacco ads in the 60’s looked the same as well.
+This friction has existed since the beginning of the mass advertising era — it’s the same reason why all the alcohol and tobacco ads in the 60’s looked the same as well.
 In high-stakes advertising environments, you typically see ‘The Subway Effect’ emerge.

 The billions of dollars that are funneled into producing and promoting ad creative (to exceed $285 billion by 2020) is significantly stifled by the lack of… creativity.
 The lack of experimentation and tinkering in advertising creative leads to plateauing results, which is deadly for brands in a world where advertising creative is such a fragile and quickly-expiring asset that’s so expensive to produce.